Julia Morgan YWCA Harbor Area & South Bay Housing

 First opened during the fall of 1918 with a mission to build a recreation center that included housing and facilities for laundry and cooking, the YWCA Harbor Area and South Bay has been part of the YWCA national legacy as one of the oldest, most active and important organizations helping women and families.
 Over the last 100 years, the YWCA Harbor Area and South Bay has provided the community with an array of resources, among them a preschool, health programs (exercise classes, free mammograms), voting seminars, racial justice programs, and other activities.

-In 2019, we were engaged by the Grapevine Economic Development Fund to help the YWCA Harbor Area and South Bay realize their next enterprise, the design and construction of a 100% affordable housing extension targeted for single women with children.
+In 2019, we were engaged by the Grapevine Economic Development Fund to help the YWCA Harbor Area and South Bay realize their next enterprise, the design and construction of a four-story, 100% affordable housing extension targeted for single women with children.
 The new construction will be sited directly adjacent to an existing YWCA building, a landmarked board-and-batten structure designed by the prolific American architect Julia Morgan (1872-1957).

 Additional Credits: Grapevine Economic Development Fund (Developer)